This document covers the following topics:

 special link, it contains the link name instead.
 If Natural Security is not

-installed, this system variable contains the name SYSTEM
+installed, this system variable contains the name SYSTEM.

 The general option Set *APPLIC-NAME always to library name

-can be set so that *APPLIC-NAME
+can be set so that *APPLIC-NAME always contains

 the library name, regardless of whether the user is logged on via a special